-The circuit schematic in Figure 3 above captures our entire BarPro project.
+The circuit schematic in Figure 3 conveys our entire BarPro project.
 We have our ATMega328P chip at the core.
 Connected to it are our ultrasonic sensors, an accelerometer, and LCD display.
 Outputted are a buzzer and LEDs.
 The rest of the circuitry is required to have proper ATMega328P functionality.

-Below is Figure 4 detailing our physical design.
-We are thinking of using a 3" x 6" box that will hold our PCB.
-It will have the BarPro branded in the middle and a caution label in the corner.
-A rectangle will be carved out of the center for the LCD display.
-There will be holes on either side for the LEDs.
-The remaining holes will hold our ultrasonic sensor.
+Figure 4 details our physical design, and a box roughly 3" x 6" box holds our PCB.
+It has the BarPro branded in the middle and a caution label in the corner.
+A rectangle is carved out of the center for the LCD display.
+There are holes on either side for the LEDs.
+The remaining holes hold our ultrasonic sensor.